Songs

 Click Here for tab for Wonderwall by Oasis

-Easily one of the greatest acoustic rock groups of all time.
-Despite their tumultuous relationship together, when brothers Noel and Liam Gallaher get together to write, magic happened.
-Wonderwall in particular achieved a level of success I don’t think anyone expected, being certified quintuple platinum is generally considered one of the best songs of all time.
+Oasis are easily one of the greatest rock groups of all time.
+Despite their tumultuous relationship, when brothers Noel and Liam Gallagher get together to write, magic happens.
+Wonderwall in particular achieved a level of success I don’t think anyone expected.
+It was certified quintuple platinum and is generally considered one of the best songs of all time.

-Something that makes Oasis in particular special is they use really nice sounding chord voicings that strike a perfect balance between being musically interesting to the ear, while still remaining catchy to facilitate a great vocal melody.
+Something that makes Oasis particularly special is they use really nice sounding chord voicings that strike a perfect balance.
+They’re musically interesting to the ear while still remaining catchy to facilitate a great vocal melody.

 Click Here for tab for Ring Of Fire by Johnny Cash

 Another classic song that you’ve probably heard a good amount of times already.
-The songwriting credit was given to June Carter and Merle Kilgore, although it was revealed by Vivian Cash (Johnny’s first wife) that he had written it himself and decided to give them credit for it as ‘they needed the money’.
-It went on to be one of the biggest hits of his career and is an all-around great acoustic rock song.
+The songwriting credit was given to June Carter and Merle Kilgore, although it was revealed by Vivian Cash (Johnny’s first wife) that he had written it himself and decided to give them credit for it as ‘they needed the money.’
+It went on to be one of the biggest hits of his career and is an all-around great song to learn on the guitar.

 From a guitar perspective, you’ll just be strumming some nice and simple open chords here.
-Where the challenge comes from is actually in the time signature.
+The challenge comes from the time signature.
 There are 2 measures of 4/4 which is followed by 1 bar of 3/4.
-Another way to think about this is 5 bars of 2/4 with a 1/4 tag which, for some, is a little easier to digest.
+Another way to think about this is 5 bars of 2/4 with a 1/4 tag, which for some is a little easier to digest.

 Mrs. Robinson by Simon and Garfunkel